 Support of foreign chemical file formats (filters)

-Support of Web-related file formats are also included in the latest versions (CML in ChemSketch and XML in ChemBioDraw, UniProt XML in Accelrys Draw); for the time being, these formats are in quite experimental phase yet and not of general use.
+Support of Web-related file formats are also included in the latest versions (CML in ChemSketch and XML in ChemBioDraw and ChemDoodle, UniProt XML in Accelrys Draw); for the time being, these formats are in quite experimental phase yet and not of general use.

 To summarize, ChemBioDraw and ChemSketch are the most respected applications followed by ChemDoodle and MarvinSketch, these applications contain the highest number of export/import filters (although in spite of intensive beta-testing not all of them are bug-free).